MSUSAzureAccelerators/Sustainable-Smart-Buildings-HackInBox/README.md

 # Hackathon Overview:  Predict Shop Floor Occupancy

 Contoso Corporation is a construction company building shop floors for many manufacturers across the United States.
 They are interested in incorporating sustainability into their shop floor design as they embark on smart building development.
 To support this effort, Contoso has invested in IoT technology, installing sensors on 51 of their shop floors.
 As a launching ground for their sustainability journey, Contoso needs to understand the data collected by their sensors and the factors influenced by the occupancy rate.
-Using this knowledge, they want to regulate temperature, humidity, light, and mnonitor CO2 levels on their shop floors.
+Using this knowledge, they want to regulate temperature, humidity, light, and monitor CO2 levels on their shop floors.

-* This hackathon enables attendees to access the data Contoso has collected from their sensors to predict if a room does or does not have any occupants.
-The dataset contains a week’s worth of records (UNIX Epoch) for each of the 51 shop floors.
+* This hackathon enables attendees to access the IoT sensors data stored in Azure Blob that Contoso has collected to predict if a room has any occupants.
+The dataset contains a week’s worth of records (datetime in UNIX Epoch format) for each of the 51 shop floors.
 This data includes information about CO2 concentration, humidity, room temperature, and luminosity.
 The dataset has been obfuscated to prevent any leak of IP or identities from prior analysis, and thus the column variables will be general in nature.

-* During “hacking” attendees will focus on understanding the data, searching for trends, exploring correlations, the characteristics and impact between C02, temperature, humidity, light and occupancy rate.
+* During “hacking” attendees will focus on understanding the data, searching for trends, exploring correlations, describing the characteristics and impact between C02, temperature, humidity, light on occupancy rate.
 Hackers will determine which of these collected features could potentially help in determining if a shop floor is occupied.

-* This hackathon enables attendees to help identify which type of data collected could prove most beneficial in the development of smart buildings.
+* This hackathon enables attendees to help identify the type of features that could prove most beneficial in the development of smart buildings.

 * This hackathon simulates a real-world scenario where a construction company is striving to incorporate sustainability in future shop floor designs.
 By the end of the hackathon, attendees will have built a classification model to predict if a shop floor is occupied.